clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 ## defn

-Functions are the heart and soul of a clojure program.
+Functions are the heart and soul of a Clojure program.
 They take arguments and return a value.
 We've been using functions but defn gives us a way of creating our own and giving it a name.